sbminimalistics/container-orchestrator/README.md

 - [x] implement mechanism that allows to cut specific node-to-node connections
 - [x] handle event of elected leader, forward it to a cluster
 - [x] spread /service endpoint command using the reference to the leader elected
-- [] employ sophisticated way of creating replicas inside the node based on their current load
+- [ ] employ sophisticated way of creating replicas inside the node based on their current load
-- [] cover the case when two nodes from the same cluster report themselves as leader
+- [ ] cover the case when two nodes from the same cluster report themselves as leader
-- [] build a queue of service calls (only one service call on one leader at a time)
+- [ ] build a queue of service calls (only one service call on one leader at a time)
-- [] expose log entries through node stats
+- [ ] expose log entries through node stats
-- [] think of nested clusters (container as a cluster)
+- [ ] think of nested clusters (container as a cluster)

 ## Development environment

 Project is developed on Windows machine.
-* npm 6.7.0
+* npm 6.7.0 (also tested 6.10.1)
-* node v10.15.1 (also tested on v13.8.0)
+* node v10.15.1 (also tested v13.8.0)

 ### Setup